STUDYFLOWLLC/docs/docs/getting-started/set-up-profile.md

 sidebar_position: 2
 ---

-# Setting up Your Profile
+# Setup Your Profile

-Enter your name, username, and (optional) profile picture.
+Welcome to the dashboard.
+This is where you can see flows, navigation, and upcoming items.
+It is currently locked (notice that the dashbar is blurred) and will unlock after you complete setup.
+Now let's enter your name, username, and (optional) profile picture.

 ## Name